 9. Owasco Lake

-Owasco Lake is in a rural area 75 minutes from Rochester.
-Circumnavigate the lake in 45 minutes by driving through Auburn on the north end and Moravia on the south.
+Owasco Lake is surrounded by farmland, with the city of Aurora located at the north end, 75 minutes from Rochester.
 At Emerson Park in Auburn, visitors can swim in the lake, explore Deauville Island and the pier, rent kayaks, or attend a performance by REV Theatre Company at the Merry-Go-Round Playhouse.
+Enjoy a 45-minute drive around the lake from Auburn to Moravia, where you’ll find Fillmore Glen State Park.

 10. Skaneateles Lake